Natural disasters can wreak havoc on even the best-planned holidays. Fortunately, the right travel insurance policy can offer you a helping hand.

 Some policies can include coverage for natural disasters as standard.
 But this usually isn't the case.
 For the most part, you'll need to get a natural disaster add-on for a fee.
 Or you can contact the insurer directly to see if they can provide it.

-If you have an annual policy, you might be able to have natural disaster cover added to your existing policy.
+If you have annual travel insurance you might be able to have natural disaster cover added to your existing policy.
 Just give your insurer a call to ask about adding it - though it'll likely be for an extra price.
-If that's not an option, you can always get a new single-trip policy to cover your specific trip.
+If that's not an option, you can always get a new single-trip travel insurance policy to cover your specific trip.

 Common exclusions for natural disasters and extreme weather can include: